 Is Costco ahi tuna safe to eat raw?

-Costco’s Wagyu sashimi-grade Hamachi, which is also called yellowtail or ahi tuna, is safe to be eaten raw due to their freezing process, which happens on the fishing boats.
+Costco’s sashimi-grade super frozen yellowfin tuna is safe to be eaten raw due to its freezing process, which happens on the fishing boats.

 Before tuna or any other fish can be prepared and eaten raw, they need to have been bled, gutted, and frozen immediately after being caught.

 Unless you’re positive a fish has undergone this process, you shouldn’t eat it raw.
 But if you can find a fishmonger or knowledgeable employee at Costco, ask.